-- 1) A candidate may proceed in either of the specialised fields of Project Management in Construction or Property Development and Management. - 2) The curriculum of a candidate must be approved by the Senate and must comprise a programme of courses yielding 180 credits.

-- 3) For the purposes of these rules, the Research Report in 3.4.3.3 (5 & 6) hereof shall be deemed to be a course, which report must be conducted under the direction of a supervisor approved by the Senate and which would in the opinion of the Senate require not less than four months of full-time research.
+- 1) A candidate may proceed in either of the specialised fields of Project Management in Construction or Property Development and Management. - 2) The curriculum of a candidate must be approved by the Senate and must comprise a programme of courses yielding 180 credits. - 3) For the purposes of these rules, the Research Report in 3.4.3.3 (5 & 6) hereof shall be deemed to be a course, which report must be conducted under the direction of a supervisor approved by the Senate and which would in the opinion of the Senate require not less than four months of full-time research.
 A candidate must successfully complete the Research Methodology course before being permitted to register for the Research Report. - 4) A candidate must register for a minimum of three courses in each year of study, except in a case where a candidate requires only one course or two courses to complete the requirements for the qualification.
 The programme is only offered on a part-time basis. - 5) In the specialised field of Project Management in Construction

-Programme Code: FCA11 NQF Exit Level: 9 Plan Code: FFAPMC61 Total NQF Credits: 180

-Course Code Course Description NQF Credits NQF Level The following co urses are prescribed: BUQS7009A Research Methodology 20 9 BUQ\$7022A Construction Law and Contract Management 20 9 BUQ\$7024A Project Management 20 9 BUQ\$7025A Construction Planning and Control 20 9 BUQ\$7026A Construction Economics and Finance 20 9 BUQ\$7037A Construction Safety and Quality Management 20 9 BUQS7027A Research Report in the field of Project Management in Construction 60 9
+Programme Code : FCA11 NQF Exit Level: 9 Plan Code: FFAP FAPMC61 Total NQF Credits: 180 Course Code Course Description NQF Credits NQF Level The following cou urses are prescribed: BUQS7009A Research Methodology 20 9 BUQS7022A Construction Law and Contract Management 20 9 BUQS7024A Project Management Project Management 9 BUQS7025A Construction Planning and C ontrol 20 9 BUQS7026A Construction Economics and Finance 20 9 BUQS7037A Construction Safety and Quality Management 20 9 BUQS7027A Research Report in the field Construction of Project Management in 60 9